 Hypoallergenic–meaning relatively unlikely to cause an allergic reaction

-Allergy is a widespread chronic condition all over the world.
+Allergies are a widespread chronic condition all over the world.
 Anyone can develop an allergy at any time.
-It is estimated that one in four people have chronic allergies, and that one in ten have allergies to pets–cats most of all.
+It is estimated that one in four people have chronic allergies and that one in ten has allergies to pets–cats most of all.

 Pet allergy symptoms can include sneezing, coughing, runny nose, scratchy throat or mouth, or itchy, red or watering eyes.
 For some people with allergic asthma, being around a pet can trigger wheezing or difficulty breathing.